sinergitanpabatas15/Dataquiz/log.md

 ## Day 87: 21 Jan 2019

 **Today's Progress**: Add contact form validation function and grouped all page components to "Page" folder.
 Still need some time to add lazy loading function in portfolio.

+## Day 88-89: 26 - 27 Jan 2019

+**Today's Progress**: Used php to create web crawler, for getting ASIN from Amazon JP page.
+Set curl to Amazon JP search page with cookie, search project by JAN barcode, then extract all ASINs inside result URL.

+## Day 90: 2 Feb 2019

+**Today's Progress**: Continue working on my new portfolio site.
+Today started working on the contact form, adding styles and invalid styles.

+## Day 91: 3 Feb 2019

+**Today's Progress**: Continue working on the contact form, added PHP script to get form data.
+Also, post data from client side.
+Furthermore, changed all path of facico and font to local, for enhancing loading performance.

+## Day 92: 6 Feb 2019

+**Today's Progress**: Start working on the project page.
+Compressed and cropped all images.
+Also, start working on the tablet and mobile styles, especially styles on Chrome (as I developed on Firefox).

+Also, used React-helmet to add different page title to different routes.

+## Day 93: 7 Feb 2019

+**Today's Progress**: Start working on the project details page.
+Add different size of image gallery, one for details page, a bigger one for image lightbox.
+Created new componenet of Overlay to show bigger images.